zonemaster/zonemaster/docs/specifications/tests/Connectivity-TP/connectivity01.md

 * Name Server responding with unexpected [RCODE Name] (any except "NoError") on query for SOA or NS for *Child Zone*.

+In addition, this test case will output a message if transport over IPv4 or IPv6 has been disabled.

 ## Scope